senadmustafi/Plag_obfuscator/README.md

 # Plag Obfuscator 🔧
-##### Plag obfuscator is a tool to obfuscate plagiarism scanner software.
-It's very easy to use, just copy and paste your text in [Plag obfuscator tool ](https://github.com/senadmustafi/Plag_obfuscator) and press Obfuscate button.😵
+##### The Plag Obfuscator is  software tool specifically designed to bypass plagiarism detection systems.
+It offers a reliable solution for individuals seeking to protect their original content from being identified as plagiarism.
+By using the Plug Obfuscator, you can submit your text in its original form, without any alterations, while ensuring that plagiarism detection software fails to detect it..😵
 ### Made with:
 - Python3